codingwatching/Crafter-1/README.md

 max_objects_per_block = 4096
 max_packets_per_iteration = 10096
 ```

-## This game is in early alpha and uses a lot of experimental features in the engine

 ---

+**This game is in early alpha and is being updated from like 2 years of api changes!**

+---

 # ALPHA STATE CHANGELOG

+**This is probably extremely outdated maybe?**

 > [Old Version Changelogs](https://github.com/jordan4ibanez/Crafter/blob/master/old_changelog.md)